Confluence laws and Hopf-Borel type theorem for operads: General Case

 \subsection{Injectivity on $\varphi$.}

 In \cite{GBO}, a condition on $\varphi$ for the existence of a rigidity theorem is that the morphism $\varphi_V$ is an isomorphism for every vector space $V$.
 We first give an example of the necessity of the injectivity of $\varphi$ before studying the link between filtration and cofiltration in the associated bialgebras.
-This link is crucial because, as we will see later, the idempotent is nothing but the projection on primitive elements parallel to decomposable elements.
+This link is crucial because, as we will see later, the proof of the main theorem relies on the projection on primitive elements parallel to decomposable elements.

 The following example will show that the lack of injectivity of $\varphi$ induces a counter-example in the rigidity theorem.

 \begin{example} Consider the coassociative associative bialgebras where the mixed distributive law $\lambda$ is the Hopf mixed distributive law.
 We compute $\varphi: \mathcal{A}s(V)\to\mathcal{A}s(V)^c$ from the mixed distributive law: it is given by $\varphi(1\ldots n \otimes (v_1, \ldots v_n)) = \sum_{\sigma \in \mathfrak{S}_n} \sigma(1)\ldots\sigma(n) \otimes (v_1, \ldots v_n)$.
 It is to be noted that the $\varphi$ constructed is not a monomorphism (therefore not an isomorphism and nor a epimorphism), failing to verify all the hypotheses for the existence of a rigidity theorem.